NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 significant work for what will ultimately be a brittle setup that is enormously expensive to maintain.

-nGraph solves this problem with nGraph bridges that connect to the deep learning frameworks. nGraph bridges take computational graphs from supported deep learning frameworks, and it reconstructs the graph using nGraph IR with a few primitive nGraph operations.
+nGraph solves this problem with nGraph bridges that connect to the deep learning frameworks. nGraph bridges take computational graphs from supported deep learning frameworks, and they reconstruct the graph using nGraph IR with a few primitive nGraph operations.
 With the unified computational graph, kernel libraries no longer need to be separately integrated to each deep learning frameworks.
 Instead, the libraries only need to support nGraph primitive operations, and this approach streamlines integration process for the backend.

 3. Increasing number of kernels
 ---------------------------------------------------------

 As mentioned in the pervious section, kernel libraries need to be integrated with multiple deep learning frameworks, and this arduous task becomes even harder due to increased numbers of required kernels for achieving optimial performance.
 The number of required kernels is product of number of chip designs, data types, operations, and the cardinality of each parameter for each operation.
-In the past, the number of required kernels was limited, but as the AI research and industry rapidly develops, the final product of required kernels will increase exponentially.
+In the past, the number of required kernels was limited, but as the AI research and industry rapidly develops, the final product of required kernels is increasing exponentially.

 .. _figure-C: